Shroyer Health Center717-867-6232

 Services & Session Limits

 Counseling Services provides short-term counseling, psychiatric consultation, crisis intervention & outreach to all full–time students.
 Clinicians will decide which issues they can work with depending on their current caseloads and their training.
-In those cases where the problem of the student requires long-term, intensive treatment or a specialization not practiced by our staff, we must refer the student to an off campus provider.
+In those cases where the problem of the student requires long-term, intensive treatment or specialization not practiced by our staff, we must refer the student to an off-campus provider.
 The average number of sessions per student visiting our center is 5 sessions/academic year while the most common reasons for visits are adjusting to college, anxiety, and depression.

 Confidentiality/Exchange of Information